-Yes, you read that right… my mom.
-At 70, she is still the handiest person I know.
+At age 70, she is the handiest person I know.
+She’s even handier than my husband!
 There is nothing she can’t figure out how to do on her own.

-DIY Outdoor Art Table and Mud Kitchen
+How to Make an Outdoor Art Table and Mud Kitchen

 Instead, you can find directions to what we did to make it with a few old photos I managed to find, and how we have used it since that time.

-DIY Outdoor Art Table and Mud Kitchen: Supplies
+DIY Outdoor Mud Kitchen Supplies

 - Tape measure

-- Carpenters Square
+- Carpenters square

-- Skill Saw or Chop Saw
+- Skill saw or chop saw

 - Construction adhesive